NT Airports Infrastructure and Upgrades

 - The resurfacing of Alice Springs Airport’s runway, taxiways and apron, as well as installation of new runway lighting.

-NAIF’s ability to provide concessional tenor and pricing will enable the acceleration of the development of these important facilities, which generate significant public benefit.
+NAIF’s ability to provide concessional tenor and pricing enabled the acceleration of the development of these important facilities, which generate significant public benefit.

 This investment will grow our reputation and capacity to attract bigger planes to carry more tourists and more of our region’s iconic products such as mud crabs, barramundi, mangoes and melons to the world.
 These can be processed through the new VHT plant and stored in the new cold storage facility before being air freighted straight out of Darwin, rather than being trucked to Queensland.